graezykev/designgreat/docs/progress-logs/15-DESIGN_TOKEN_REFACTOR_STORY.md

 Found it in the test file for `CodeDemoToggle.tsx`.
 There was a `jest.mock` call mocking the design-token-support module.
 Removed it.

-Okay, surely that's all of them in lib-web-ui.
+Okay, surely that's all of them in lib-web-component.
 Let me check docs-design-system.

 Found references in `src/theme/constants.ts`.
 This file was re-exporting utilities from design-token-support for use throughout the documentation site.
 Fixed it.